Pierre-Lannoy/wp-mailarchiver/readme.txt

 **Automatically archive all emails sent from your site.
 Store them in your WordPress database or send them to external services.**

-> 🎁 Give this plugin a drive test on a free dummy site: [One-Click Test!](https://tastewp.com/new/?pre-installed-plugin-slug=mailarchiver)

 **MailArchiver** is a tool that allows you to:

 * catch emails sent by WordPress itself or plugins;